TDarkShadow/new-vegas-modding/README.md

 ## General Notes

-### Run the game once to create registry keys, and to fill the "IStewieAI Tweaks" and "OneTweak" INI configuration files with (more) options (which you can edit yourself) <br><br> I did **not** create **ANYTHING** you download here, with the exception of the distribution file, which I packaged together myself in my own free-time <br><br> Mods in the distribution file will be updated monthly (if they require updates)
+### Run the game once to create registry keys, and to fill the "IStewieAI Tweaks" and "OneTweak" INI configuration files with (more) options (which you can edit yourself).

 ----